jrtabash/ishlang/docs/specification.md

 - The parameter position applies to string, pair and array and is ignored otherwise
 - When provided, position must be an integer, and is used as the search start index

-**count**: Count number of times value occurs in string, array, pair or hashmap
+**count**: Count number of times value occurs in string, array, pair, hashmap or orderedmap
 ```
 (count <object> <item>)
 ```